Tuesday Oct. 27, 1964

 Peter Jeffrey, Ann Firbank and Patrick Wymark

-Laura Challis (Wendy Gifford) & John Wilder (Patrick Wymark) innocent dinner is backed by library music better known for "The Gallery" in BBC 1's Vision ON
+Laura Challis (Wendy Gifford) & John Wilder (Patrick Wymark) dine against background library music better known for "The Gallery" in BBC 1's Vision ON

 Return to The Planemakers main page